I finished Netflix.

 OK, here we go — the Top 20, in reverse order.

 20. Phone Booth (2003).
 This movie is about an arrogant PR guy who spends an entire movie in a phone booth.
 Yes, I know there's no such thing as phone booths anymore.
-But if you're in PR and you're feeling a little claustrophobic these days (and who isn't), you've got two big reasons to empathize with Colin Farrell's character right off the bat.
+So it's not the most modern public relations take you can find on Netflix.
+But if you're in PR and have felt a little claustrophobic lately, you've got two big reasons to empathize with Colin Farrell's character right off the bat.
 The story concerns a sniper who pins Farrell down in the kiosk and forces him to confess his infidelities and other sins.
 He ultimately admits his whole life is a lie.
 Of course he had to be a PR guy, right?
 Stereotypes.

 18. King Kong (2005).
 This one features a PR stunt that didn't go so well.
 Greedy folks steal a giant gorilla from a remote island, transport him to Manhattan and make him the highlight of a garish freak show.
 The result: lots of people get stomped to death and even poor Kong falls to his death in the end.
 "It was beauty killed the beast," the character Carl Denham famously concludes.
 You could argue it was actually bad PR that killed it.